 So if someone asks, "When are your church services?"
-The answer should be, "Well, our corporate services happen on Sundays and Wednesday evenings, but we're engaged in the one on one ministry of encouragement on Mondays, Tuesdays, and every other day of the week."
+The answer should be, "Well, our corporate services happen on Sundays, morning and evening, and Wednesday evenings, but we're engaged in the one on one ministry of encouragement on Mondays, Tuesdays, and every other day of the week."